Free Advice

 Good components, and average expectations:

 Processors made by AMD, in order of performance, weakest first: Ryzen 3, Ryzen 5, Rzyen 7, Ryzen 9.
 Look for the generation number, which changes approximately every year.
-Current new computers include 5th, 6th and 7th generations, so a typical model number will be Ryzen 5 6600U (note the number 6 at the start).
+Current new computers include 5th, to 9th generations, so a typical model number will be Ryzen 5 6600U (note the number 6 at the start).

 Processors made by Intel, in order of performance, weakest first: Core i3, Core i5, Core i7, Core i9.
 Look for the generation number, which changes approximately every year.
-Current new computers include 12th, 13th and 14th generations, so a typical model number will be Core i5-13500H (note the number 13 at the start).
+Current new computers include 12th to 15th generations, so a typical model number will be Core i5-13500H (note the number 13 at the start).
+15th generation processors have a slightly different naming convention though, dropping the letter "i" for example: Core Ultra 5 125H.

 Memory (RAM): 8GB and upwards is average and will provide ample for the future.
 Memory is the computer's working space for programs or files you are currently working on.
 The more it has, the greater amount and bigger programs and files you can work with.